Imalsha99/Imalsha99/README.md

 </a>

 - 🎓 Final year undergraduate at Faculty of Information Technology, University of Moratuwa.
 - 💡   Interested in Web Development and Graphic Designing.
-- 🚀 Looking forward to collaborate on various projects in order to enhance knowledge on Web Development.
+- 🚀 Looking forward to collaborate on various projects in order to enhance my knowledge.
 - 🎼 Enjoys listening to music.